-When your vehicle approaches another detected vehicle too rapidly, the red FCA display will flash on the windshield.
-Also, eight rapid high-pitched beeps will sound from the front, or both sides of the Safety Alert Seat will pulse five times.
+When your vehicle approaches another vehicle too rapidly, the red collision alert symbol on the HUD will flash on the windshield.
+Either eight beeps will sound from the front, or both sides of the Safety Alert Seat will pulse five times.
 When this Collision Alert occurs, the brake system may prepare for driver braking to occur more rapidly which can cause a brief, mild deceleration.
 Continue to apply the brake pedal as needed.
 Cruise control may be disengaged when the Collision Alert occurs.

 Tailgating Alert

-The vehicle ahead indicator will display amber when you are following a detected vehicle ahead much too closely.
+The vehicle ahead indicator will display amber when you are following a vehicle ahead much too closely.